patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/select/select.md

 ]
 ---

-A **select list** enables users to select one or more items from a list.
-Use a select list when options are dynamic or variable.

 ## Elements

 A select component consists of a toggle control to open and close a menu of actions or links.
 Selects differ from [dropdowns](/components/dropdown) in that they persist selection, whereas dropdowns are typically used to present a list of actions or links.